Evaluating Visual Properties via Robust HodgeRank: Abstract

 \section{Abstract}

-Deeply rooted in classical social choice and voting theory, statistical ranking with paired comparison data experienced its renaissance with the wide spread of crowdsourcing technique.
-As the data quality might be significantly damaged in an uncontrolled crowdsourcing environment, outlier detection and robust ranking have become a hot topic in such data analysis.
-In this paper, we propose a robust ranking framework based on the principle of Huber's robust statistics, which formulates outlier detection as a LASSO problem to find sparse approximations of the cyclic ranking projection in Hodge decomposition.
-Moreover, simple yet scalable algorithms are developed based on Linearized Bregman Iteration to achieve an even less biased estimator than LASSO.
-Statistical consistency of outlier detection is established in both cases which states that when the outliers are strong enough and in Erd\"{o}s-R\'{e}nyi random graph sampling settings, outliers can be faithfully detected.
+Nowadays, how to effectively evaluate visual properties has become a popular topic for fine-grained visual comprehension.
+In this paper we study the problem of how to estimate such visual properties from a ranking perspective with the help of the annotators from online crowdsourcing platforms.
+The main challenges of our task are two-fold.
+On one hand, the annotations often contain contaminated information, where a small fraction of label flips might ruin the global ranking of the whole dataset.
+On the other hand, considering the large data capacity, the annotations are often far from being complete.
+What is worse, there might even exist imbalanced annotations where a small subset of samples are frequently annotated.
+Facing such challenges, we propose a robust ranking framework based on the principle of Hodge decomposition of imbalanced and incomplete ranking data.
+According to the HodgeRank theory, we find that the major source of the contamination comes from the cyclic ranking component of the Hodge decomposition.
+This leads us to an outlier detection formulation as sparse approximations of the cyclic ranking projection.
+Taking a step further, it facilitates a novel outlier detection model as Huber's LASSO in robust statistics.
+Moreover, simple yet scalable algorithms are developed based on Linearized Bregman Iteration to achieve an even less biased estimator.
+Statistical consistency of outlier detection is established in both cases under nearly the same conditions.
 Our studies are supported by experiments with both simulated examples and real-world data.
-The proposed framework provides us a promising tool for robust ranking with large scale crowdsourcing data arising from computer vision, multimedia, machine learning, sociology, etc.
+The proposed framework provides us a promising tool for robust ranking with large scale crowdsourcing data arising from computer vision. \keywords{Visual Properties \and Hodge Decomposition \and Linearized Bregman Iteration \and Paired Comparison \and Robust Ranking}